 - Keep healthy foods in the house.
-If nutritious foods are available, your family is likely to make healthier choices.
-Stock the kitchen cabinets, refrigerator, and freezer with nutritious foods, such as fruits, vegetables, low-fat dairy products (yogurt, cheese, and milk), lean proteins (chicken, fish, tofu, and beans), healthy fats (hummus, nuts, and seeds) and whole grains (brown rice, whole grain cereal, and whole grain bread).
+If nutritious foods are available, your family members are more likely to make healthier choices.
+Stock the kitchen cabinets, refrigerator, and freezer with nutritious foods such as fruits, vegetables, low-fat dairy products (yogurt, cheese, and milk), lean proteins (chicken, fish, tofu, and beans), healthy fats (hummus, nuts, and seeds) and whole grains (brown rice, whole grain cereal, and whole grain bread).
 Consider keeping a bowl of fresh fruit on the kitchen table and placing healthy snacks in an easy-to-reach place in cabinets.
-Try to stock your pantry with the foods that are as close as possible to “whole foods” with only a couple of ingredients, rather than more processed foods which can be less nutritious.
+Try to stock your pantry with the foods that are as close as possible to “whole foods” (have only a couple of ingredients) rather than more processed foods which can be less nutritious.

 - Grocery shop together.
 Plan a trip to the grocery store with your teen.
 Start by making a list of the foods you will need to buy.
 This will help keep you on track when you are at the store.
 Be sure to include items for breakfasts, lunches, dinners, snacks, and treats.
 Choose foods from all the food groups (fruits, vegetables, grains, proteins, dietary fat, and dairy).
-This way, your family will have all the ingredients for healthy eating.
+This way, your teen will play a role in purchasing ingredients for healthy eating.

 - Cook and eat meals together.
-Learning how to cook is an important life lesson.
-Involve your teen with preparing meals.
-Teens are more likely to try new foods if they are involved in preparing the meal.
-Use healthy ways to prepare foods such as baking, grilling, or steaming instead of frying.
+Learning how to cook is an important life skill.
+Involve your teen with preparing meals to encourage them to try new foods.
+Use healthy ways to prepare foods such as baking, grilling, or steaming instead of less healthy preparation methods such as frying.
 Try your best to make family meals a priority.
 Eating together may be challenging because of family members busy schedules and commitments, which may occur during meal times.
 Talking and connecting with your teen is an important part of family time and it will also help slow down the pace of the meal to prevent overeating.
-If scheduling requires eating at different times, try to at least sit with your teen while she’s eating.
+If scheduling requires eating at different times, try to at least sit with your teen while they are eating.

 - Eat healthy portion sizes.
 People often eat all the food on their plate regardless of level of hunger.
-Try serving a well-balanced plate that is about ½ fruit or vegetables (not including corn or potatoes), ¼ protein, and ¼ whole grains ( pasta, rice, corn, or bread for example).
-If your teen is still hungry, then she can have an additional serving of the nutritious foods provided.
+Try serving a well-balanced plate that is about ½ fruit or vegetables (not including corn or potatoes), ¼ protein, and ¼ whole grains (whole-wheat pasta, brown rice, quinoa, or whole-wheat bread for example).
+If your teen is still hungry, then they can have an additional serving of the nutritious foods provided.

 - Eat at home most of the time.
 Fast food is higher in saturated fat, salt, and calories than most meals prepared at home.
-Also, portion sizes at fast food and other restaurants are usually very large, making it easy to overeat, which can lead to weight gain.
-Limiting eating out will improve your health and the health of your teen.
+Also, portion sizes at fast food and other restaurants are usually very large, so it is easy to overeat which can lead to weight gain.
+Limiting meals eaten outside of the home will improve your health and the health of your teen.

 - Watch for hidden calories in drinks.
 Drinks such as juice, regular soda, energy drinks, sweetened teas, and sports drinks are high in calories but are not very nutritious or filling which is why they are often called “empty” calories.
 Drink mostly water or sugar-free beverages such as Fruit20®, Crystal Light®, seltzer, and diet soda.
-Drinking high-fat or flavored milk also adds excess calories, so choose low-fat plain milk (skim or 1%).
+Drinking high-fat or flavored milk also adds excess calories, so choose low-fat plain milk.

 - Have treats in moderation.
 Following a diet that is too strict can be dangerous and isn’t successful for long-term weight control.
-Healthy eating involves balancing nutritious foods with treats in moderation.
+Healthy eating involves balancing nutritious foods with treats, and no food should be completely off limits.
 Having treats in the house can be very tempting for some people, so talk to your teen about what feels comfortable to them.
-It may be better for your family to go out for treats, or buy them in single serving packages.
+It may be better for your family to go out for treats or buy them in single serving packages.

 - Make small behavior changes.
 Long-term, sustainable changes in health happen with small steps, not strict dieting or quick fixes.
-Focus on making concrete small changes, such as drinking less regular soda and juice, eating more fruits and vegetables, or eating less fast food.
-Making small changes as a family can lead to great health benefits.
+Focus on making small, specific changes, such as drinking less regular soda and juice, eating more fruits and vegetables, or eating less fast food.
+Making small changes together as a family can lead to greater success for your teen.

 - Select healthy snacks and meals.
 Help your teen select healthy snacks for after school and meals when eating away from home.
 Buy healthy portable backpack snacks (such as a piece of fruit, a granola bar, or trail mix) so your teen won’t be tempted to buy chips or a candy bar at the convenience store after school.